stephenkostas/liferay-docs/discover/portal/articles/100-web-experience-management/02-building-a-site/07-managing-site-members/00-managing-membership-intro.markdown

-# Managing Users in Your Site
+# Managing Members in Your Site

 Users and Sites are two of the most important concepts in @product@.
 Sites are were all of your content and pages are stored, and users are the ones who are